afnog/sse/virtualization/ganeti-exercise.md

 ### Configure Xen

-Edit `/etc/default/grub` and change the following lines to enable Xen (you would not need this for a KVM cluster in production):
+Edit `/etc/default/grub` and add/change the following lines to enable Xen (you would not need this for a KVM cluster in production):

 	GRUB_DEFAULT=saved